SGT SHAWN MONROE

 On Oct.
 23, 2003, Army Sergeant Shawn Monroe, a team leader with the 527th Military Police Company, was training Iraqi police and doing route security when mortar fire hit while he was waiting outside a Baghdad police station.
 SGT Monroe lost his left leg and sustained severe damage to his right leg as a result of the attack.

-Homes For Our Troops, with the help of the local community, built a specially adapted home for Shawn and his family in Santa Fe, Texas.
-The family was awarded the home Dec.
+Homes For Our Troops, with the help of the local community, built a specially adapted custom home for Shawn and his family in Santa Fe, Texas.
+The family received the home on Dec.
 14, 2007.

-Shawn is now a program advocate for the Army Wounded Warrior Program in Houston.
-He is also a singer and often sings the National Anthem at the annual HFOT fundraiser Dallas Fort Worth Clayshoot.
+Shawn is now a program advocate for the Army Wounded Warrior Program in Houston and is a substitute teacher for the Santa Fe public schools.
+He is also a singer and often sings the National Anthem at the annual HFOT fundraiser, the Dallas Fort Worth Clayshoot.
 He and his wife Kristi have three sons – Jonathon, Benjamen, and Mathew.
 The oldest, Jonathon, is in college, Benjamen does karate, and Mathew is in Boy Scouts.
-Kristi home schools the younger two sons.
+Kristi homeschools the younger two sons.
 Kristi also served in the Army as a medic.

-Shawn says he is able raise his sons without physical limitations in his specially adapted home from Homes For Our Troops.
-He and Kristi say living mortgage-free has allowed them to live comfortably with no financial burden.
+Shawn says he is able to raise his sons without physical limitations in his home.
+He and Kristi say living mortgage-free has enabled them to live comfortably with no financial burden.